Interpersonal Non-violence:

 a class and conversation about how the science of complexity informs how we understand and address injustice in all aspects of our lives, including our most intimate relationships.

-Through your participation in this course you will become a satyagrahi, a nonviolent warrior for justice in all aspects of your life, including your daily interactions with those with whom you are closest.
+Through your participation in this event you will be introduced to what it means to be a satyagrahi, a nonviolent warrior for justice in all aspects of your life, including your daily interactions with those with whom you are closest.

 The learning tools include:

-- Video of lessons and written outlines of the material
+• Video of lessons and written outlines of the material available in advance of the event.

 The content includes: